 Amazon Brigade: All darkelf troops.
 Darkelves seem to be naturally matriarchal.
 You will find the occasional male in their ranks, but rarely with a specific pattern to it.
 In many ways, it could be said that males with darkelves are of a similar role as an Action Girl in a usually patriarchal army.

 Equal-Opportunity Evil: Used and subverted.
 Orcs, darkelves and half-vampires make up the state together, but they highly distrust each other and despite claiming unity between the races, the half-vampires are clearly the ruling caste, while the orcs are considered the lowest.

-Evil Counterpart: To Hironeiden, which is also composed of three races.
+Evil Counterpart: To Hironeiden, which is also composed of several major races.
 Though the "Evil" part for Vellond is somewhat debatable, one could argue for a dark shade of Lawful Neutral.

 King Valdemar of Vellond

 Evil Is Petty: It's heavily implied he deliberately calls the retreat from Arein, letting it fall to human control, despite the defenders being able to fend off the attack, because it's Leinhart's fief and he wants to punish his son for being unruly with him and not having succeeded at his task in Hexter.

 Time Abyss =/= Immortality Immorality: He is a very old vampire and explains to Leinhart that, with sufficient age, all pleasures, people and accomplishments begin to seem shallow and replaceable and the only thing one will still care about is staying alive.
 This is in contrast to Regnier, who gives a similar speech to Leinhart, but risks everything for a cause nontheless.

 Reasonable Authority Figure: The reason for her loyalty is believing the current situation to be a huge improvement over the perpetual Enemy Civil War between the darkelf city-states as it allows them to finally fight as one and defend their shared homeland together.